sixeyed/dak4.net/slides/sections/metrics-dashboard.md

 Prometheus is a metrics server.
 It runs a time-series database to store instrumentation data, polls configured endpoints to collect data, and provides an API (and a simple Web UI) to retrieve the raw or aggregated data.

-The Prometheus team maintain a Docker image for Linux, but we'll use a Windows Docker image from [dockersamples/aspnet-monitoring](https://github.com/dockersamples/aspnet-monitoring).
+The Prometheus team maintain a Docker image for Linux - [prom/prometheus]() on Docker Hub.

 ---